 Though newborns have a natural rooting reflex, they don’t automatically get the latching thing down.
 They need some coaching and encouragement.

-If you’ve had a vaginal natural birth, direct skin-to-skin with your baby might be possible as soon as he’s born.
+If you’ve had an unmedicated vaginal birth, direct skin-to-skin with your baby might be possible as soon as he’s born.
 This promotes latching.
 Under most circumstances, though, it’s a learning process for both mom and baby.

 Since my son was born via c-section, we didn’t have the opportunity for immediate skin-to-skin contact.
 Like all other newborns whose moms receive pain management meds, he had a little bit of residual medication in his system.
 Both of those factors probably interfered with latching at first.
 I didn’t know that having an epidural might affect my baby’s latch.